-On March 30, Mayor Jenny A. Durkan directed the City of Seattle to halt the ongoing projects related to the Center City Connector Streetcar, except for work on seismically vulnerable water mains, pending an independent review.
-While conducting a preliminary assessment, it was discovered that the proposed project could face a significant capital shortfall.
-As a result, the City also has initiated an independent investigation of the project’s management to date.
+On March 30, Mayor Jenny A. Durkan directed the City of Seattle to halt the ongoing projects related to the Center City Connector Streetcar, except for work on seismically vulnerable water mains, pending a review of alternatives to construct a downtown connector.
+The streetcar was initially considered as an avenue of transportation that would connect different neighborhoods in downtown Seattle, such as First Hill and Pioneer Square.

-Construction began in fall 2017 and once complete the streetcar will provide better transit connectivity to Pike Place Market, Seattle Art Museum, Link light rail at Westlake, Pioneer Square, and the stadiums.
+Center City Connector of the Seattle Streetcar will join the existing South Lake Union and First Hill Streetcar lines, creating new north-south connections that will improve rail transit connections in the downtown core.
+Once complete, the streetcar will provide better transit connectivity to Pike Place Market, Seattle Art Museum, Link light rail at Westlake, Pioneer Square, and the stadiums.

 No matter if you’re a resident, worker or visitor, Center City Connector will make transit connections easier and more convenient!